Carlisle United F.C.: Supporters and rivalries

 The main area of Carlisle support can be found within and around Carlisle itself and, due to being the only professional football club for a long distance, it attracts fans from across the county of Cumbria, South West Scotland and parts of West Northumberland.
 The club's supporters are known as the Blue Army.
-The most vocal supporters on match days reside in Brunton Park's Warwick Road End, known affectionately to the fans as 'The Warwick.'
+The most vocal supporters on match days reside in Brunton Park's Warwick Road End, known affectionately to the fans as The Warwick.
 In addition to generic English football chants Carlisle's supporters sing "Proud to be a Cumbrian", "Super Carlisle from the North" and an adapted version of Peggy March's, "I Will Follow Him".

 Carlisle's traditional rivals are Workington and Barrow.
 However, both clubs were voted out of the Football League in the 1970s and consequently competitive matches between the teams have been rare.
 Barrow were promoted back to the Football League in 2020, reinstating competitive matches between the two teams.
-Prior to 2008, the club's nearest professional football club was Gretna, owned by Carlisle United fan, Brooks Mileson.
-Gretna were residents of the Scottish Football League however and, therefore, the chance of meeting in competitive competition remained highly unlikely.
+Prior to 2008, the club's nearest professional football club was Gretna, owned by Carlisle United fan Brooks Mileson.
+Gretna played in the Scottish Football League however and, therefore, the chance of meeting in competitive competition remained highly unlikely.
 Gretna was eventually liquidated in 2008.

 In 2012, market research company FFC surveyed fans of every Football League club across the country to find who they consider their main rivals to be.
 Carlisle United fans were unusually shown to consider the more distant Preston North End, Hartlepool United and Middlesbrough as their main rivals.
-This is most likely explained by the fact that the survey did not include the option of choosing non-league clubs.
+This is most likely explained by the fact that the survey did not include the option of choosing non-league clubs (including Workington, Barrow etc).